TMC names ex-Goa CM Luizinho Faleiro as candidate for bypoll to RS seat from Bengal | Politics

 - India

-The TMC on Saturday named its vice president Luizinho Faleiro as its candidate for the upcoming bypoll to a Rajya Sabha seat from West Bengal.
+(Eds: With additional inputs) Kolkata, Nov 13 ( PTI) With an eye on the 2022 Goa Assembly polls, the TMC on Saturday named Luizinho Faleiro as its candidate for the upcoming bypoll to a Rajya Sabha seat from West Bengal.

-Faleiro, the former chief minister of Goa, had quit the Congress and joined the TMC in September.
+Faleiro, the former chief minister of Goa, ended his decades-long association with the Congress and joined the TMC in September.

 ''We are extremely pleased to nominate @luizinhofaleiro to the Upper House of the Parliament.
 We are confident that his efforts towards serving the nation shall be appreciated widely by our people!'' the TMC said on Twitter.